Sabelo Ndzinisa

-Sabelo Sikhali Ndzinisa (born 31 July 1991) is a Liswati footballer who plays for Green Mamba of the Premier League of Eswatini, and the Eswatini national team.
+Sabelo Sikhali Ndzinisa (born 31 July 1991) is a Liswati footballer who plays for Green Mamba of the Premier League of Eswatini, and is the all time top goalscorer for the Eswatini national team.

 International career

 Ndzinisa made his senior international debut on 11 November 2012 in a friendly draw with Lesotho.

 Club career

 Ndzinisa was the top scorer in the 2023–24 season, scoring 20 goals for Green Mamba and earning E12 000.
 That same season he top scored in the Ingwenyama Cup, scoring in all seven games, including the winner in the final against Mbabane Highlanders, earning E10 000 for this achievement.